novillo-cs/softdev_material/projects_directions/03_going_to_boston.md

 - The players should roll the dice to decide who goes first.
 You may have a button to roll the dice.
 If both players get the same number, they should roll the dice again.

-- In each round, the players must roll the dice three times (the first time, the three dice, then two dice, and finally one dice).
+- In each round, the players have to roll the dice three times (the first time, the three dice, then two dice, and finally one dice).
 Keep the count of round wins for each player.

 - At the end of the game, the winner should be displayed on the webpage.

+### What should be displayed on your game webpage?

+Make the HTML elements static.
+On your web page, you must display the following info:

+- Player 1 and Player 2 with their current score on the current round and how many rounds the player has won.

+- The dice and a button to roll them.

+- Game info: total rounds, how many rounds have been played, current round data.

+- Restart/Start button.